Keyboard shortcuts

 Restart picom via the Control Center (Quick Actions → Restart Picom) or:

-pkill picom; picom -b
+pkill picom; setsid -f picom --backend xrender

 Still Stuck?